 My workout log usually shows stretch or yoga daily.
-The distinction may seem arbitrary and for a long time I thought it was…stretching is not yoga.
+The distinction may seem arbitrary, and for a long time, I thought it was…stretching is not yoga.

 Many formats of yoga combine static stretching with dynamic, moving stretches, as well as balance and strength.
-Practice with steady breathing can also help with mental health, contributing to stress relief and release of endorphins during and after a yoga class.
+Practice with steady breathing can also help with mental health, contributing to stress relief and the release of endorphins during and after a yoga class.

 I know what’s what many of you are thinking.